Biała, Opole Voivodeship: Middle Ages

 In 1335, the town became a Presbyterium, a local seat of power of the Roman Catholic Church.
 However, this was not permanent.
 After the death of the last duke of Opole, Jan II the Good in 1532, the town was incorporated to the Habsburg-ruled Kingdom of Bohemia and the Habsburgs soon mortgaged the town's ecclesiastical position to pay off debts.
 Also by the end of the 14th century, the city had acquired a large Jewish population.
 Over the next 200 years, the town passed into the possession of various groups, including the barons of Prószków.
 This was significant, as under the rule of the barons, Zülz was only one of two Silesian cities, the other being Głogów, which did not expel their Jewish populations.
 Under a 1601 petition of the barons, Bohemian King Rudolf II extended special protective privileges to the Jewish population of Zülz.
-In 1645 along with Opole and Racibórz it returned to Poland under the House of Vasa, and in 1666 it fell to Bohemia again.
-Despite being outside of Polish rule after 1666, in the late 17th century church services in Polish were still held in Biała and surrounding villages.